David Ward (bowls)

-David Spencer Ward (1945-2005) was an England international lawn and indoor bowler.
+David Spencer Ward (1945–2005) was an English international lawn and indoor bowler.

 Bowls career

 He won a bronze medal in the pairs with his elder brother Chris Ward at the 1986 Commonwealth Games in Edinburgh.

 He died on 9 June 2005 in a car accident.

 Family

 In addition to his brother Chris being an international player his sister Jayne Roylance was also an international player and national champion.